-May

-Public hearings on the budget, and council debate.
-Council considers views of the local community, NT, PT, other provincial and national organs of state and municipalities.
+May Public hearings on the budget, and council debate.
+Council considers views of the local community, NT, PT, other provincial and national organs of state and of the budget year taking into municipalities.
 Mayor to be provided with an opportunity to respond to submissions during consultation and table amendments for council consideration.
 Council to consider approval of budget and plans at least 30 days before start of budget year.